jianghong/simpleDB/README.md

 Currently there is a hash table implementation and a red-black tree one.
-These data structures are the backbone of operations for SimpleDB and offer at least the basic functions of insert, search and delete.
+These data structures are the backbone of operations for SimpleDB and offer at least the basic functions of search, insert and delete.

 ## Some design details